000sheldon/Computer-Vision/README.md

 # My_Project

-The repository contain my small and fun projects for exercise
+The repository contains my small and fun projects for exercise